oversees the implementation of the Child Protection Policies and Procedures for Quakers Australia and all its activities.

 (e) To be available to members of the Meeting to consider questions and concerns around the safety of a specific child in the Meeting in relation to the child protection concerns.

-(f) To provide advice in situations where a minor may have been subjected to abuse, including the legal obligations which may exist in relation to reporting alleged abuse in the relevant jurisdiction; and
+(f) To provide policy and procedural advice in situations where a minor may have been subjected to abuse, including the legal obligations which may exist in relation to reporting alleged abuse in the relevant jurisdiction; and

 (g) To inform the Yearly Meeting Secretary, without delay, of any alleged or suspected abuse of a minor while under the responsibility of the Religious Society of Friends.